-In the past decade, Caribbean countries have endured increasingly abnormal hydro-meteorological phenomena which have decimated communities and local industries, collapsed energy infrastructure, ravaged regional budgets and laid bare the low resilience of Caribbean energy systems to climate change.
+Caribbean countries have endured increasingly abnormal hydro-meteorological phenomenons which have decimated communities and industries, collapsed energy infrastructure, ravaged regional budgets and exposed the low resilience of Caribbean energy systems to climate change.

-As a solution to these challenges which continue to affect the social and economic progress of CARICOM member states, the GIZ, funded by the German Federal Ministry of Economic Cooperation and Development (BMZ), and in collaboration with the Caribbean Community (CARICOM) Secretariat, is implementing the “Climate Resilient and Sustainable Energy Supply” (Cli-RES) project.
+As a solution, the GIZ, funded by the BMZ, partnered with the Caribbean Community (CARICOM) Secretariat, is implementing the project “Climate Resilient and Sustainable Energy Supply in the Caribbean” (Cli-RES).

-With a focus on strengthening the resilience of the Caribbean’s power sector, diversifying the region’s energy supply and ensuring reliable and affordable power delivery, Cli-RES, through a financing agreement with the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE), is supporting the development of country specific Integrated Resource Resilience Plans (IRRPs) in partnership with the governments of Belize, Jamaica, Guyana, Trinidad & Tobago and St. Lucia.
+To strengthen the resilience of regional power sectors, diversify the energy supply and ensure reliable, affordable, power delivery, Cli-RES, alongside the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE), is spearheading the development of country-specific Integrated Resource and Resilience Plans (IRRPs) with the Governments of Belize, Jamaica, Guyana, Trinidad & Tobago and St. Lucia.

 On September 30, 2020, the 82nd Special Meeting of the Council for Trade and Economic Development (COTED) – Energy, endorsed IRRPs as the preferred method for electricity sector planning throughout CARICOM.
 All Member States will aim to develop IRRPs by 2023, with the aspiration of shifting energy systems from traditional to modern, smart, resilient and sustainable designs.

 For further information on the Cli-RES, please visit tapsec.org/cli-res/or contact email@example.com